alim/reactstrap-rails/README.md

    ```
    policy.connect_src :self, :https, 'http://localhost:3035', 'ws://localhost:3035' if Rails.env.development?
    ```
 The above steps should get you a simple hello world example up and running.
 We will move on to something a little more complex in the next section.
+To see the simple hello-world example, run `bin/rails s` and point your browser to the traditional location 'http://localhost:3000'

 # Adding Bootstrap Components